taylorgoolsby/cobalt/readme.md

 ## Use Cases

-A chatbot which runs as a single chat window is useful as a convenience in some cases, and in others, it may be crucial.
+**Cobalt** is a privacy-first digital assistant.

+It can help you with a wide range of tasks, such as:

+* Journaling.
+* Knowledge base management.
+* Brainstorming.

+It is a chatbot which runs as a single chat window.
+It runs locally on your device, and does not send any data to a server.
+It can connect to a language model running locally on your machine through LM Studio or ollama.

 ### No Chat Management